dirkfabisch/mediator/_posts/2017-01-22-accepting-trump-is-president-does-not-mean-you-have-to-accept-he-is-a-terrible-person.md

 ---
-id: 501
+title:
-title: 'Accepting Trump is President does not mean you have to ignore that he is a terrible person.'
+ 'Accepting Trump is President does not mean you have to ignore that he is a terrible person.'
 date: '2017-01-22T10:44:21-08:00'
 author: Sargonas
 layout: post